cryptoinhero/zurbank/README.md

 Installation
 ------------

-You will need appropriate libraries to run Omni Core on Unix, please see [doc/build-unix.md](doc/build-unix.md) for the full listing.
+You will need appropriate libraries to run ZURBank on Unix, please see [doc/build-unix.md](doc/build-unix.md) for the full listing.

 You will need to install git & pkg-config: